 Community Leadership (Service Programme)

 One of the key considerations when choosing a Sixth Form pathway is what makes a particular institution distinctive, or more specifically, what are you going to leave with in addition to your standard qualification package?
 At The Nottingham Emmanuel School, our emphasis on community leadership is part of what makes us unique, and part of what will make you unique in your applications for university, training or employment.
-Growing out of our ethos, the Service Programme is designed to help students develop holistically, learn leadership skills and foster a sense of achievement through voluntarily serving others.
+Growing out of our ethos, the Community Leadership Programme is designed to help students develop holistically, learn leadership skills and foster a sense of achievement through voluntarily serving others.
 We strive to live out our Christian values and reflect 1 Peter 4:10: Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms.

 We believe that God has given each person a unique set of skills, abilities and interests and through the service programme we offer a way for our students to nurture and develop these and in doing so we support them as they grow the whole person.
 Our Sixth Form students are encouraged to develop their personal leadership skills through a variety of service projects, within school and across the city.